Israeli robotics delegation to Dubai marks warming Gulf ties

-JERUSALEM (AP) — Israeli Prime Minister Benjamin Netanyahu greeted on Wednesday the country’s triumphant teen delegation to the unofficial “Robotics Olympics” after its groundbreaking visit to Dubai, giving public expression to the growing, and increasingly open, relations between Israel and the United Arab Emirates.
+JERUSALEM (AP) — Israeli Prime Minister Benjamin Netanyahu greeted the country’s triumphant teen delegation to the unofficial “Robotics Olympics” on Wednesday after its groundbreaking visit to Dubai, giving public expression to the growing, and increasingly open, relations between Israel and the United Arab Emirates.

 The countries have long had back-channel security and cyber ties, mostly based on their shared enmity for regional foe Iran.
 Israeli businessmen and tourists have made clandestine visits to the oil-rich federation of sheikhdoms, using foreign passports and downplaying their identities.